ono-midori/ono-midori.github.io/techs/zguide.md

 - Plugging sockets into the network topology by creating ZeroMQ connections to and from them (see `zmq_bind()`, `zmq_connect()`).
 - Using the sockets to carry data by writing and receiving messages on them (see `zmq_msg_send()`, `zmq_msg_recv()`).

 Note that sockets are always `void` pointers, and messages (which we'll come to very soon) are structures.
 So in C you pass sockets as-such, but you pass addresses of messages in all functions that work with messages, like `zmq_msg_send()` and `zmq_msg_recv()`.
-As a mnemonic, realize that "*in ZeroMQ, all your sockets are belong to us*", *but messages are things you actually own in your code*.
+As a mnemonic, realize that "*in ZeroMQ, all your sockets are belong to us*", *but messages are things you actually own in your code*. [用户对socket几乎没有控制，只能控制消息.]

 Creating, destroying, and configuring sockets works as you'd expect for any object.
 But remember that ZeroMQ is an asynchronous, elastic fabric.
 This has some impact on how we plug sockets into the network topology and how we use the sockets after that.

 #### Plugging Sockets into the Topology

-To create a connection between two nodes, you use `zmq_bind()` in one node and `zmq_connect()` in the other.
+*To create a connection between two nodes, you use `zmq_bind()` in one node and `zmq_connect()` in the other* [z].
 As a general rule of thumb, the node that does `zmq_bind()` is a "server", sitting on a well-known network address, and the node which does `zmq_connect()` is a "client", with unknown or arbitrary network addresses.
 Thus we say that we "bind a socket to an endpoint" and "connect a socket to an endpoint", the endpoint being that well-known network address.

 ZeroMQ connections are somewhat different from classic TCP connections.
 The main notable differences are: